This is the year where you shouldn’t ignore them… The Jordan CP3 12 performance review is here. Let’s get this rolling!

 BEST PLACE TO BUY: FINISH LINE [20% OFF]

-Nope, you didn’t guess that right… No regular mesh upper on the CP3 12, instead, it’s a freaking Flyknit combination with a pretty large panel of synthetic suede leather that covers all of the heel and inners side of the shoe.
-Yep, all of this can be fitted into a package worth of $100.
+Nope, you didn’t guess that right… No regular mesh upper on the CP3 12, instead, it’s a freaking Flyknit combination with a pretty large panel of synthetic suede leather that covers all of the heel and inner side of the shoe.
+Yep, all of this can be fitted into a package worth $100.
 Is this a fake performance review?

 Talking about how it did perform on the hardwood, you already know what Flyknit is bringing to the table: straight out of the box adaptive fit that follows your natural foot movements, but gives you containment in high-pressure areas if done right, and they definitely do fall into that list.
 Plus, breathability is just another great feature about it – a cherry on top if you say so.
 Whereas that suede leather is there to add some style point, maybe a bit of rigidity to the whole upper, and definitely some Jordan 13 vibes.

 That value for the money theme cares over on the cushion department as well, therefore, you’re getting a forefoot Zoom Air unit combined with a thin layer of what it seems to feel like an injected Phylon.
 So even the lightest players out there are going to have a chance to feel and enjoy that Air goodness.
 You know, rapid responsiveness, some pep in your step & premium court feel, all of that good stuff.

 Now the heel portion of the midsole is a bit boring, no Air in that region.
 Well, yeah, you have to keep in mind that this is a $100 performer, can’t gripe about that.
 That being said, you will be dealing with the same injected phylon found in the forefoot, which did not let me down.
 It did absorb the impact really nicely while producing some adequate amount of bounce & plushness.
 The only real issue with this looking into the feature is that foam tends to bottom out, especially when it’s softer like this one.